Equivalence Principle in Chameleon Models

-Based on such analyses, it has been argued, the chameleon field should not lead to any relevant sized forces in experiments on Earth that would generate a dependence on the composition of the acceleration of a falling {\it test} body, or in general, to any observable interaction between ordinary bodies mediated by chameleons.
+Based on such analyses, a good part of the community working on the area~\cite{KW04,MS07,TT08,Hui2009,Brax2010,Saidi11,Brax2012,K13,PO15} has come to believe the chameleon fields should not lead to any relevant forces in experiments on Earth designed to search for a dependence on the composition of the acceleration of a falling {\it test} body, or in general, to any observable interaction between ordinary bodies mediated by chameleon-type fields.